0xDkXy/0xDkXy.github.io/content/about.md

 South University, Changsha, China).
 My research interests are major in system area, including operating systems, computer architecture, and system security.

-What's more, I was also a member of CSU Programming Contest Team and participated the programming contests of ICPC Asia and CCPC on behalf of his college.
+What's more, I was a member of CSU Programming Contest Team and participated the programming contests of ICPC Asia and CCPC on behalf of his college.
 In ICPC Asia and CCPC, I won the Silver Medels and Bronze Medels.
 Besides, I was a member of Aurora, the CTF team of CSU and also a cyber-security lab in school of computer science.